-Our goal is to capture the design of resilience solutions in a form that designers may effectively use to create their own solutions.
+Therefore, we organize the resilience patterns in a catalog to provide designers with an accessible collection of well-established techniques that may be reused or adapted to create new resilience solutions.
 The purpose behind creating a resilience design pattern catalog is to capture the experiences and insights of HPC hardware & software designers and practitioners in designing resilience capabilities for large-scale parallel HPC systems.
-To this end, we document the patterns in a structured format and present them as a catalog.
-The resilience design patterns in the catalog systematically name, explain the semantics of, and evaluate a recurring solution used in supporting resilience in HPC systems.
-The patterns aid designers to reuse designs by creating new solutions based on previous experience of using similar solutions in specific contexts.
+The patterns enable designers to build upon previous experience of using similar solutions to new HPC environments.
 These patterns solve specific design problems for HPC resilience and seek to make design of the solution flexible and elegant.

-Efforts to develop a catalog of design patterns for fault tolerance have defined a set of patterns for error detection, recovery and mitigation.
-These patterns are developed based on well-known fault tolerance solutions that are used in mission-critical systems such as telecommunication systems and space programs [78], distributed systems [134] and enterprise data processing systems [73].
+Previous efforts to define design patterns for fault tolerance have described a set of patterns for failure detection, recovery and mitigation.
+These patterns were also defined based on well-known fault tolerance solutions used in mission-critical systems such as telecommunication systems and space programs [78], distributed systems [134] and enterprise data processing systems [73].
 While the capabilities of some of the patterns in these domains overlap with the capabilities of the patterns described in this document, these patterns solve problems that are significantly different from those encountered in high-performance computing systems in terms of the system's architectures, the software environments, and the nature of the applications that run on these computing systems.
 The patterns in this document specifically address the challenges for maintaining resilient operation in HPC systems, which entails keeping scientific applications running to a correct solution in a timely and efficient manner in spite of faults, errors, and failures.
 The Common Object Request Broker Architecture (CORBA) [75] defines a set of standard services and protocols defined by distributed object computing middleware.
 The fault tolerant version of CORBA [118] supports a range of fault tolerance strategies, including request retry, redirection to an alternative server, passive (primary/backup) replication, and active replication which provides applications with capabilities for rapid recovery from faults.